nicksanford/old-nicksanford.github.io/posts/2016-02-21-elm-is-awesome.markdown

 far.

 In any case I am definitely going to use Elm as my dynamic web front-end of choice in my next silly side project.
-I will finish the course on signals and and then probably take a bit of a break to complete a silly side project prototype which will be the topic of a future post.
+I will finish the course on signals and then probably take a bit of a break to complete a silly side project prototype which will be the topic of a future post.